// getting started

 Quick setup

-This page walks you from zero to a fully configured kesarAI in about five minutes.
-By the end you'll have invited the bot, run /quicksetup, and tested that the audit log and AI features are wired up correctly.
+This page walks you from zero to a configured kesarAI in about ten minutes.
+By the end you'll have invited the bot, finished the /quicksetupwizard, and confirmed it's responding to commands.

 Before you start

-You need three things in your Discord server before kesarAI can be useful:
+You need two things in your Discord server before kesarAI can be useful:

-- Manage Server permission on your own account — the setup hub is owner-gated by default.
+- Administrator permission on your own account — the setup wizard checks for it.

-- A moderator role.
+- A moderator rolealready created.
 If you don't have one yet, create it now — even an empty role works.
-Setup will ask you to point at it.
+The wizard will ask you to point at it in Step 1.

 Invite the bot

-Head to the install link and pick the server you want kesarAI in.
-Approve the requested permissions — kesarAI asks for the minimum it needs to moderate, send messages, manage channels, and read history.
+Use the “Add to Discord” button at the top of every page on this site and pick the server you want kesarAI in.
+Approve the requested permissions — kesarAI asks for what it needs to moderate, send messages, manage channels, and read history.

 Tip.If you're evaluating the bot first, drop it in a private staging server.
 Every feature is per-guild, so a test run won't leak any data into your main community.